Sidify Music Converter

-You may be wondering where the Spotify downloads are stored, what will happen to the Spotify downloads if you cancel the subscription and whether you can listen to the Spotify downloads without Premium.
+You may be wondering where the Spotify downloads are stored, what will happen to the Spotify downloads if you cancel the subscription, and whether you can listen to the Spotify downloads without Premium.

 In this article, we are going to list everything you need to know about Spotify downloads and show you how to permanently keep Spotify downloads with detailed steps.

 The offline feature is limited to Premium subscribers.
 If you are a Spotify Free user, you cannot listen to Spotify offline.
-Please refer to How to Listen to Spotify Offline with Spotify Free if you want to download music from Spotify without Premium.
+Please refer to How to Listen to Spotify Offline with Spotify Free if you want to download music from Spotify without paying for Premium.
 If you are a Premium user, you can easily download Spotify songs for offline streaming:

 When you download music from Spotify, where does it go?
 There’s a default storage location, but you can change it if needed.
-Actually, it’s useless to locate the Spotify downloads, as they are just cache files limited to be opened with the Spotify app.
+It’s useless to locate the Spotify downloads, as they are just cache files limited to being opened with the Spotify app.
 They can’t be copied or transferred to other devices for normal playback.
 You are not allowed to set it as an alarm or ringtone, either.
 Since many people are wondering about the concrete location, we are going to list them out on various devices for reference.